-Dean grew up on the shores of Balsam Lake before he left to meet Jennifer and introduce her to the cottage lifestyle.
+Dean grew up on the shores of Balsam Lake before leaving for school.
+He then met Jennifer and introduced her to the cottage lifestyle.

 Monday to Friday working in Toronto’s corporate world were just time holders until we could escape the hustle and bustle and get to the lake.